peterjc/thapbi-pict/docs/examples/great_lakes/abundance.rst

 This longer sequence (shown here with line wrapping at 80 characters) again matches *Pisidium compressum* (ignoring the last 12 bases).

-Running THAPBI PICT with this primer pair reveals that the only other sample with this kind of primer mixing is SRR5534978, with an unwanted long sequence seen 10 times.
+Running THAPBI PICT with this primer pair (as done in the ``run.sh`` script) reveals that the only other sample with this kind of primer mixing is SRR5534978 aka SPSC3PRO1, with an unwanted long sequence seen 10 times.

 .. code:: console